turgu1/maison/Readme.md

 QUICK_TURN          |    0      | If = 1, WATCHDOG messages are sent every 2 minutes instead of 24 hours.
 This is automatically the case when *MAISON_TESTING* is set to 1.
 MAISON_PREFIX_TOPIC | maison/   | All topics used by the framework are prefixed with this text
 MAISON_STATUS_TOPIC | maison/status | Topic where the framework status are sent
-MAISON_CTRL_TOPIC   | maison/ctrl   | Topic where the framework config control are sent
+MAISON_CTRL_TOPIC   | maison/ctrl   | Topic where the framework event controls are sent
 CTRL_SUFFIX_TOPIC   | /ctrl         | This is the topic suffix used to identify device-related control topic

 Note that for *MAISON_STATUS_TOPIC* and *MAISON_CTRL_TOPIC*, they will be modifified automatically if *MAISON_PREFIX_TOPIC* is changed.
 For example, if you change *MAISON_PREFIX_TOPIC* to be `home/`, *MAISON_STATUS_TOPIC* will become `home/status` and *MAISON_CTRL_TOPIC* will become `maison/ctrl`.